Want your movie to have a professional movie poster?

 But in what order?
 What about those specific titles, and specific rules?
 And what about that movie poster font?
-Let's go through the movie poster credits template piece by piece.
+Let's go through our movie poster credits template piece by piece.

-Before we get to the movie title there may be a few 'presented by' type credits.
-Note all the credits “presenting” the movie in this instance:
+Before we get to the movie title there may be a few 'presented by' credits.
+Note all the movie credits that are “presenting” in this instance: